Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 nano compose.yml

-You can perfectly safely start with this compose file from AIO:
+Start with the official compose file from AIO:

 github.com/nextcloud/all-in-one/blob/main/compose.yaml

-• Uncomment NEXTCLOUD_DATADIR: and set it to (see README):
+• Uncomment NEXTCLOUD_DATADIR: and set it explicitly to the local Docker volume:

-• Uncomment NEXTCLOUD_MEMORY_LIMIT: and set the value to 2048
+• Uncomment NEXTCLOUD_MEMORY_LIMIT: and set it to 2048

 Step 7 - Setting up swap to help with memory pressure